 It is easy to set up an account, which involves providing your name, email, and a password.
 Click on the Reading Reward link in your profile to enroll in the Reading Rewards program.
 It allows you to earn points for each dollar you spend (as well as periodic bonuses depending on how many books you read).
 When you earn 500 points, you get a free book.
 Starting out, you get 8 points for each dollar.
 When you spend more than $150 in a year, you graduate to “Literati,” where you earn 10 points.

 So I did try out ordering.
 I ordered a few James Lee Burke books, and the next couple books in the Wheel of Time series that I haven’t read.
 It was pretty standard for most websites: shopping cart, provide shipping info, and credit card or Paypal.
-Standard shipping is free with orders over $10 (within the U.S.).
-Because they do not do business in my state, they do not charge sales tax (which may be up to you to report).
+Standard shipping is free with orders over $15 (within the U.S.).
 It is supposed to take 4 to 8 business days.
 We’ll see how it goes.
 I received an immediate order confirmation via email, as well as a 15% discount coupon code for my next order.

-If you want to try them out, here is a link to a free book offer (yes, I do get a discount if you order!).
+If you want to try them out, here is a link to a free book offer (yes, I do get a free book if you order!).
 So depending on your budget and book buying needs, you might give them a try.

 Summing it all up: